AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

 ###Range Marker

 Although being rather small, sparklines can be quite informative.
 Range is a light colored rectangle with its lowest and highest levels representing the least and the highest acceptable value, e.g. an acceptable number of defects while production.
-To set any parameters to this marker, use the {api:anychart.core.axisMarkers.Range}**.rangeMarker()**{api} method.
+To set any parameters to this marker, use the {api:anychart.core.axisMarkers.Range}rangeMarker(){api} method.

 ```
 chart.rangeMarker()